chriszacny/microsvc-arch-blueprint/README.md

 # Phase 1

-The goal of this phase is to set up a Kubernetes (K8s) Native App with Authentication / Authorization (AuthN/Z) and an OTEL exporter for important observability data to be consumed by Prometheus, Loki, Jaeger, et. al., visualized on a set of Grafana dashboards.
+The goal of this phase is to set up a Kubernetes (K8s) Native App comprised of 2-3 services with Authentication / Authorization (AuthN/Z) and an OTEL exporter for important observability data to be consumed by Prometheus, Loki, Jaeger, et. al., visualized on a set of Grafana dashboards.

 # Phase 2